tkeffer/weewx-brultech/README.md

 calculating differences in accumulated energy, you will get a large negative number.
 By contrast, if you sum the delta energies, you will get the correct answer.

-The same thing can happen if the battery in you GEM fails.
+The same thing can happen if the battery in your GEM fails.
 It is responsible for maintaining the count should the power fail.